 With the proper planning and processes built on more open communications, hospital administrators can avoid understaffing and continue to provide the best possible patient care.
 Starting early in a physician’s career with these processes can make the transition and succession planning more comfortable for all parties and support more optimal recruiting efforts.

-President of Jackson Physician Search, Tony Stajduhar, reviews the results of our recent rural physician and administrators survey and provides a summary…
+President of Jackson Physician Search, Tony Stajduhar, reviews the results of our 2019 rural physician and administrators survey and provides a summary…

 Our Regional Vice President of Recruiting, Christen Wrensen, presented the Digital Recruitment Strategy Guide to members of the Texas Hospital Association…